-Introduction of light or Not relevant (NR) Not relevant (NR) Not relevant (NR) shading Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-The introduction of artificial light is unlikely to be relevant to seeps (pockmarks or reefs of MDAC) unless they occur in the shallow subtidal and even then the effects are probably limited to slight changes in the timing of reproduction due to changes in circadian rhythms, although there is no evidence to substantiate this idea.
-Shading is also only likely to affect the depth to which macroalgae penetrate the water column and it only likely to affect MDAC reefs that are shallow enough to support macroalgae, e.g. Holdens Reefs that support filamentous red and brown algae on the upper surfaces.
+Introduction of light or Shading Not relevant (NR) Q: NR A: NR C: NR Q: NR A: NR C: NR unless they occur in the shallow subtidal and even then the effects are probably limited to slight changes in the timing of reproduction due to changes in circadian rhythms, although there is no evidence to substantiate this idea.
+Shading is also only likely to affect the depth to which macroalgae penetrate the water column and it only likely to affect MDAC reefs that are shallow enough to support macroalgae, e.g. Holden's Reefs that support filamentous red and brown algae on the upper surfaces.
 Shading has the potential to reduce the limit of macroalgae and reduce their diversity but long-term or permanent artificial structures are unlikely to occur outside inshore waters.
-Therefore, this pressure is probably 'Not relevant' in this habitat.
+However, this habitat (A5.712) is defined as aphotic.
+Therefore, this pressure is 'Not relevant' in this habitat.